cluffa/cluffa.github.io/index.md

 This notebook was used to submit scores to Kaggle's "Titanic: Machine Learning From Disaster" competition.
 With feature engineering like multivariate imputing and matching families, I achieved an accuracy score of 0.801 when submitting.
 This put me in the top 5% of the leaderboard.
 I used sklearn libraries for modeling as well as cleaning.
 The model used is a gradient boosting classifier.

-### *- Recognizing Digit with a Convolutional Neural Network using TensorFlow, Keras, and Python*
+### *- Recognizing Digit in the MINST dataset with a Convolutional Neural Network using TensorFlow, Keras, and Python*

 View this project's [Jupyter Notebook](https://github.com/cluffa/digit_recognizer/blob/master/digits_tfnn.ipynb) using neural networks and [Jupyter Notebook](https://github.com/cluffa/digit_recognizer/blob/master/digits.ipynb) using a standard machine learning model.

 ![digits](./images/digits.png)

-I achieved 97.4% testing accuracy with an XGBoost model and 99.2% with a convolutional neural network using a TensorFlow keras sequential model.
+This is another Kaggle competition.
+I achieved 97.4% testing accuracy with an XGBoost model and 99.1% with a convolutional neural network using a TensorFlow keras sequential model.